brtrdkeller/Assistance-UNSSC-courses/report.md

 Text should better describe the purpose of a link.

 Link's text should contains the name of the website linked.
 Maybe add a text before the link with the description of the website.

+## Dashboard

+### 1. Skip links visibility

+Skip links navigation is hidden (whend focused) by the header region.

+**Recommandation**: Modify the z-index of `.navbar .navbar-top` in CSS code.

+### 2. Skip links region

+Skip links redirects the "Activity Bookmarks" block.
+All the blocks before are skipped.

+### 3. Main Navigation

+Links have a `tabindex=-1`, except "Dashboard".
+All the other links than "Dashboard" are ignored by a keyboard navigation

+### 4. Learning Plan Block

+The bookmark button is not focusable.